ethereumidentitykit/workflow-automation/README.md

 ### On-Demand Assistance
 Get AI help instantly:
 ```
-@efp-dev-ops How can I optimize this database query for better performance?
+@eik-dev-ops How can I optimize this database query for better performance?
-@efp-dev-ops Can you explain the security implications of this authentication change?
+@eik-dev-ops Can you explain the security implications of this authentication change?
-@efp-dev-ops Help me write tests for this new feature
+@eik-dev-ops Help me write tests for this new feature
 ```

 The AI responds within 30 seconds with contextual assistance.